 Why Do I Cough After Exercise?

-Firstly, the air, whether outside or at the gym, might be polluted.
-As you exercise, you breathe in small particles that irritate the lungs, causing them to produce mucus as protection.
+Firstly, there might be air pollution, whether outside or at the gym.
+As you exercise, you breathe in tiny particles that irritate the lungs.
+Besides, producing mucus as protection.

-Additionally, we tend to breathe through our mouths when we exercise instead of our noses.
+Secondly, we tend to breathe through our mouths when we exercise.
 Consequently, we breathe unfiltered air.
 Nose filters humidify and warm the air before reaching your lungs.
 Hence, you may find your post-workout cough getting severe.

-Coughing during or after a workout session may also be a symptom of exercise-induced bronchoconstriction (EIB).
-With this condition, airways narrow temporarily in response to any physical activity increase your heart rate.
+Thirdly, coughing during or after a workout session can be a reason for exercise-induced bronchoconstriction (EIB).
+It occurs when the airways in your lungs temporarily narrow in response to any physical activity increase your heart rate.

 - Shortness of breath